NicaraguaOfficial Name: Republic of Nicaragua

 Safety and Security

 The country’s spectacular landscape presents additional safety concerns.
 Strong currents off sections of Nicaragua's Pacific coast have resulted in a number of drownings.
-Powerful waves have also caused broken bones, and sting ray injuries are not uncommon at popular beaches.
+Powerful waves have also caused broken bones, and stingray injuries are not uncommon at popular beaches.
 Warning signs are not posted, and lifeguards and rescue equipment are not readily available.
-Those visiting Nicaragua's beaches should exercise appropriate caution, as experienced swimmers and surfers have drowned.
-In the past two years, four U.S. citizens have drowned in the waters of Nicaragua’s Pacific coast.
+Those visiting Nicaragua's beaches should exercise appropriate caution, as even experienced swimmers and surfers have drowned.
+In the past two years, five U.S. citizens have drowned in the waters off Nicaragua’s Pacific coast.

 Domestic travel within Nicaragua by land and air, particularly to the Atlantic coast, can be risky.
 Domestic airlines are generally up to international standards, but when flying to more remote locales, travelers should be aware that airports are likely to be poorly developed facilities with short airstrips, minimal safety equipment, and little boarding security.